jocelync-invisible/icu-length-of-stay-prediction/README.md

 While some of us have prior experience in the healthcare field, our feature selection and modeling process would have benefitted from deeper collaboration with clinicians.
 Incorporating additional clinical variables—such as treatment interventions or lab results could provide a more comprehensive picture of factors influencing ICU LOS for infections.

-Clinical input is essential to ensure that the model’s predictions align with real-world decision-making.
+Clinical input is essential to ensure the model’s predictions align with real-world decision-making.
 Without incorporating expert domain knowledge, even the most sophisticated model risks producing results that lack practical relevance.
 Future iterations of this project should prioritize collaborations with healthcare professionals to refine model inputs and ensure its applicability in a clinical setting.